OpenZeppelin/cairo-contracts/CONTRIBUTING.md

     cd docs && npm i
     ```

-2. Build de docs and run the local server (default to localhost:8080).
+2. Build the docs and run the local server (default to localhost:8080).
 This will watch for changes in the docs/module folder, and update the UI accordingly.

     ```bash
     npm run docs:watch